Overplay/Bellini-Core/docs/CLOUD_SERVER.md

     TODO
     - test with configured path......
         - config asahi path where permissions are correct
-    - publish module once fixed
+    - publish module once fixed DONE
     - clean up dev area of asahi and start script??
     - deploy y/n
-    - test auto-reload with pullAndReload
+    - test auto-reload with pullAndReload FAILED
     #### asahi overall DO stuff
     - user not working with ssh :/
     - need to fix permissions for deployment as asahi
     - nginx documentation (multiple sails applications??) figure out whats going on haha